Racer159/jackal/docs/5-zarf-tutorials/4-add-logging.md

 ## Removal

-1. Use the `zarf package list` command to get a list of the installed packages and their components.
+1. Use the `jackal package list` command to get a list of the installed packages and their components.
 This will give you the name of the init package and the logging component to remove it.

 <iframe src="/docs/tutorials/logging_list.html" width="100%"></iframe>

-2. Use the `zarf package remove` command to remove the `logging` component from the init package.
+2. Use the `jackal package remove` command to remove the `logging` component from the init package.
 Don't forget the `--confirm` flag.
 Otherwise you'll receive an error.

 <iframe src="/docs/tutorials/logging_remove.html" width="100%" height="120px"></iframe>